jessebmiller/deco/README.md

 # Deco
-A Desktop made out of Containers.
+A Desktop made out of Containers